-When the vehicle has provision for connecting utility power it must have an approved device to keep the genset and utility from being interconnected.
-See Figure 13 for typical connections.
+A vehicle with provisions for connecting utility power must have an approved device to keep the genset and utility from being interconnected.
+See Figure 10 for typical connections.

-AWARNING Interconnecting the genset and the public utility (or any other power source) can lead to the electrocution of personnel working on the utility lines, damage to equipment and fire.
-An approved switching device must be used to prevent interconnections.
+AWARNING Interconnecting the genset and the public utility (or any other power source) can lead to electrocution of utility line workers, equipment damage and fire.
+Use an approved switching device to prevent interconnections.